Definition

 7. Can I be deported?

 Driving under the influence is usually not a deportable crime.
-But a non-citizen charged with possessing prescription drugs without a valid and current prescription could face deportation for committing an aggravated felony.20
+Though if you are a non-citizen charged with possessing prescription drugs without a valid and current prescription, you could face deportation for committing an aggravated felony.20

 Legal References